totalBarça on Prezi

 FCB Favourite: The Crest

 Bryan learned what FC Barcelona was during his undergrad days (long, long time ago) from a friend who was a Manchester United fan.
 Fitting isn’t it?
 But it wasn’t until some years later until he became a loyal fan of the Blaugrana.
-He has never been to Barcelona, has never seen the team play live in-stadium, nor do either of those things matter to him.
+He has never been to Barcelona, has never seen the team play live in-stadium, nor do neither of those things matter to him.
 The philosophy of the club is all that matters, which is the main reason why he got so entrenched in being part of the culé community.
-Bryan is inspired by the team that he works with at totalBarça and looks forward to sharing the organization’s unique contributions to all sporting corners of the globe.
+Bryan is inspired by the team that he works with at totalBarça and looks forward to sharing the organization’s unique contributions to all sporting and philanthropic corners of the globe.